What Is the Average NHL Career Length for the 2024/25 Season?

 What is the average career length of an NHL player?

-The average NHL career is around five years.
-This means a player plays about 410 games over five seasons.
-While this may seem incredibly short when compared to some of the longer careers of NHL veterans, there are a variety of reasons that playing careers are cut short.
+The average NHL career lasts around five years, equating to approximately 410 games played.
+While this may seem short compared to the careers of NHL legends and veterans, many factors contribute to shortened playing careers.

 Who is the oldest active NHL player?

-Among active NHL players as of the 2024-25 NHL season, Mark Giordano of the Toronto Maple Leafs is the oldest player at 41 years old.
-He’s closely followed by Marc-Andre Fleury of the Minnesota Wild and Ryan Suter of the St. Louis Blues, both of which are 40 years old.
-Meanwhile, Alex Ovechkin of the Washington Capitals is 39 years old and still scoring over 20+ goals per season as he approaches Wayne Gretzky’s record.
+Among active NHL players as of the 2024-25 NHL season, Mark Giordano of the Toronto Maple Leafs was the oldest player at 41 years old going into the season.
+Marc-Andre Fleury of the Minnesota Wild and Ryan Suter of the St. Louis Blues now hole that honor, both of which are 40 years old (two months apart with Fleury being the oldest).

 Sidney Crosby is not far behind them at 37 years old, and it is doubtful the Pittsburgh Penguins forward will be retiring anytime soon.
 It’s unlikely he breaks records at 26+ seasons, but he should still have a minimum of three or four left in the tank.